 - 323% becomes 3.23

-Then, you need to multiply the number of webinar leads you had in the past by the number you chose.
+Then, you need to multiply the number of webinar leads you previously had by the number you chose.

 For example, pretend that these are your original results and that you implemented the new and more effective tactic in April: